 As said earlier, your policy will be grouped together with other similar policies.
-When we review the bonuses and interest, we will consider all policies participating in the same participating fund as a whole.
-As the deductions may vary among policies depending on policy characteristics including insureds' age, gender, etc., the value of the participating fund and hence your bonuses and interest may change if the characteristics of policies in your group change.
+When we review the non-guaranteed benefits, we will consider all policies participating in the same participating fund as a whole.
+As the deductions may vary among policies depending on policy characteristics including insureds' age, gender, etc., the value of the participating fund and hence your non-guaranteed benefits may change if the characteristics of policies in your group change.